icd2k3/react-redux-slideshow-example/README.md

 4. ????
 5. Profit

 In this flow components are de-coupled from the state, they do not worry about anything that's going on around them; they just know they're supposed to receive certain properties and render.
-Also, since the entire state exists at the root level of the application, any component can easily be granted access to any part of the state <strong>and</strong> we can track every user interaction with the app and how it modifies state:
+Also, since the entire state exists at the root level of the application, any component can easily be granted access to any part of the state <strong>and</strong> we can track every user interaction with the app and how it modifies state.
+Really useful for debugging.

 ![Logger](https://raw.githubusercontent.com/icd2k3/react-redux-slideshow-example/master/readme-images/redux-logger.gif)